On the decomposition into Discrete, type II and type III $C^*$-algebras: Some special cases

-\begin{cor} If either $\pr(A)$ is Hausdorff, or $A$ is an $AW^*$-algebra, or $A$ is the local multiplier algebra of another $C^*$-algebra $B$, then $A$ is the algebra of continuous $C_0$-sections of a continuous fields of prime $C^*$-algebras over a locally compact Hausdorff space $\Omega_A$ with each fiber being of one of the five types.
-If, in addition, $A$ is discrete (respectively, anti-finite or tracially infinite), there is an open dense subset of $\Omega_A$ on which the fiber are nonzero and discrete (respectively, anti-finite or tracially infinite). \end{cor}
+\begin{cor} If either $\pr(A)$ is Hausdorff, or $A$ is an $AW^*$-algebra, or $A$ is the local multiplier algebra of another $C^*$-algebra, then $A$ is the algebra of continuous $C_0$-sections of a continuous fields of prime $C^*$-algebras over a locally compact Hausdorff space $\Omega_A$ with each fiber being non-zero and of one of the five types.
+If, in addition, $A$ is discrete (respectively, essentially infinite or tracially infinite), there is an open dense subset of $\Omega_A$ on which the fiber are nonzero and discrete (respectively, essentially infinite or tracially infinite). \end{cor}